Closure (computer programming): Example 2: Accidental reference to a bound variable

 The binding of r captured by the closure defined within function foo is to the computation (x / y)—which in this case results in division by zero.
-However, since it is the computation that is captured, and not the value, the error only manifests itself when the closure is invoked, and actually attempts to use the captured binding.
+However, since it is the computation that is captured, and not the value, the error only manifests when the closure is invoked, and then attempts to use the captured binding.

 Closure leaving

 Yet more differences manifest themselves in the behavior of other lexically scoped constructs, such as return, break and continue statements.
 Such constructs can, in general, be considered in terms of invoking an escape continuation established by an enclosing control statement (in case of break and continue, such interpretation requires looping constructs to be considered in terms of recursive function calls).
 In some languages, such as ECMAScript, return refers to the continuation established by the closure lexically innermost with respect to the statement—thus, a return within a closure transfers control to the code that called it.
 However, in Smalltalk, the superficially similar operator ^ invokes the escape continuation established for the method invocation, ignoring the escape continuations of any intervening nested closures.
 The escape continuation of a particular closure can only be invoked in Smalltalk implicitly by reaching the end of the closure's code.
-The following examples in ECMAScript and Smalltalk highlight the difference:
+These examples in ECMAScript and Smalltalk highlight the difference: